Alecrim/AlecrimCoreData/README.md

 }
 ```

 But you can do even more with **AlecrimCoreData**.

-There is an implementation of `NSFetchedResultsController` for OS X, `FetchRequestController` (a strongly-typed wrapper for `NSFetchedResultsController`), for example.
-You are invited to read the documentation and the code and discover more possibilities (and to help us to improve them and create new ones as well).
+There is an implementation of `NSFetchedResultsController` for OS X and the `FetchRequestController` (a strongly-typed wrapper for `NSFetchedResultsController`), for example.

+You are invited to read the code and discover more possibilities (and to help us to improve them and create new ones).

 #### Advanced methods